Bes: Worship

-Bes was a household protector, becoming responsible – throughout ancient Egyptian history – for such varied tasks as killing snakes, fighting off evil spirits, watching after children, and aiding women in labour by fighting off evil spirits, and thus present with Taweret at births.
+Bes was a household protector, becoming responsible– throughout ancient Egyptian history– for such varied tasks as killing snakes, fighting off evil spirits, watching after children, and aiding women in labour by fighting off evil spirits, and thus present with Taweret at births.

 Images of the deity, quite different from those of the other gods, were kept in homes.
 Normally Egyptian gods were shown in profile, but instead Bes appeared in full face portrait, ithyphallic, and sometimes in a soldier's tunic, so as to appear ready to launch an attack on any approaching evil.
 He scared away demons from houses, so his statue was put up as a protector.

-Since he drove off evil, Bes also came to symbolize the good things in life – music, dance, and sexual pleasure.
+Since he drove off evil, Bes also came to symbolize the good things in life– music, dance, and sexual pleasure.
+In the Middle Kingdom, Bes is depicted on a variety of objects, including masks, amulets, infant feeding bottles, and magic knives.
 In the New Kingdom, tattoos of Bes could be found on the thighs of dancers, musicians and servant girls.
-Many instances of Bes masks and costumes from the New Kingdom and later have been uncovered.
-These show considerable wear, thought to be too great for occasional use at festivals, and are therefore thought to have been used by professional performers, or given out for rent.

-Later, in the Ptolemaic period of Egyptian history, chambers were constructed, painted with images of Bes and his wife Beset, thought by Egyptologists to have been for the purpose of curing fertility problems or general healing rituals.
+Later, in the Ptolemaic period of Egyptian history, chambers were constructed at Saqqara, painted with images of Bes and his female counterpart Beset, thought by Egyptologists to have been for the purpose of curing fertility problems or general healing rituals.

 Like many Egyptian gods, the worship of Bes or Beset was exported overseas.
 While the female variant had been more popular in Minoan Crete, the male version would prove popular with the Phoenicians and the ancient Cypriots.
-The Balearic island of Ibiza derives its name from the god's name, brought along with the first Phoenician settlers in 654 BC.
-These settlers, amazed at the lack of any sort of venomous creatures on the island, thought it to be the island of Bes (<איבשם> ʔybšm, *ʔibošim, yibbōšīm "dedicated to Bes").
-Later the Roman name Ebusus was derived from this designation.

 At the end of the 6th century BC, images of Bes began to spread across the Achaemenid Empire, which Egypt belonged to at the time.
 Images of Bes have been found at the Persian capital of Susa, and as far away as central Asia.
 Over time, the image of Bes became more Persian in style, as he was depicted wearing Persian clothes and headdress.

 Iconography

+Figurines

-Modern scholars such as James Romano claim that in its earliest inception Bes was a representation of a lion rearing up on its hind legs.
-After the Third Intermediate Period, Bes is often seen as just the head or the face, often worn as amulets.
+Modern scholars such as James Romano - Egyptologist and former Curator of Egyptian Art at the Brooklyn Museum - claim that in its earliest inception Bes was a representation of a lion rearing up on its hind legs.
+After the Third Intermediate Period, Bes can be found on a variety of household objects including furniture, toiletries, infant feeding bottles, game pieces, and more beginning in the Middle Kingdom.

+Tattoos

+As mentioned above, Bes is also seen depicted in tattoos.
+Wall art from the 19th Dynasty found at the workman's village of Deir El-Medina depicts a tattoo of a dancing Bes on the thigh of a female musician playing her instrument.